canro91/canro91.github.io/_posts/2022-06-13-LinqMistakes.md

 record Movie(string Name, int ReleaseYear, float Rating);
 ```

 Notice we wrote a LINQ query with `FirstOrDefault` looking for the first movie with a rating lower than 2.
 But, we don't have any movie that matches that condition.
-The `FirstOrDefault` method returned `null` and we forgot to check if the `worst` variable was different from `null` before using it.
+The `FirstOrDefault` method returned `null`, and we forgot to check if the `worst` variable was different from `null` before using it.

-There are other altervatives to get rid of the `NullReferenceException` like [nullable reference types from C# 8.0]({% post_url 2021-09-13-TopNewCSharpFeatures %}), [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}) or .NET6 FirstOrDefault with an default value.
+There are other alternatives to get rid of the `NullReferenceException` like [nullable reference types from C# 8.0]({% post_url 2021-09-13-TopNewCSharpFeatures %}), [the DefaultIfEmpty method]({% post_url 2020-11-17-DefaultOrEmpty %}) or .NET6 FirstOrDefault with an default value.

 ## Mistake 5: Expect LINQ queries to be cached

 LINQ queries are lazy-evaluated.
 It means the actual result of a LINQ query is evaluated when we loop through the result, not when we declare the query.
-And, the query is evaluated every time we loop through it.
+And it's evaluated every time we loop through it.

 Let's avoid looping through the result of a LINQ query multiple times expecting it to be cached the first time we run it.